klevente/coupunch/docs/company.md

 The QR-code contains the user's ID and a randomly generated string, encoded in base64 - this makes it impossible to try and guess another user's QR based on their ID alone.

 Verification is achieved by comparing the request with the stored QR data in the database, and in case of a match, the ID will be returned.
 For this, the request is first parsed for extracting the user's ID.
 If anything goes wrong, the server sends back an error.

+## Checkout

+After selecting a user for checkout, the employee must select the purchased items and any eligible coupons which the customer wants to redeem.
+This interface is structured as follows:

+### Basket

+The basket stores the items which are being purchased by the customer.
+It holds both normal purchases and items which are acquired using coupons.

+#### Normal Purchase

+This row displays the product name, quantity and unit price.
+It also displays a plus and minus icon for altering quantity.
+Additionally, the whole row can be discarded by clicking the cross icon

+#### Coupon row

+This row displays the product name, quantity, unit price and discounted price, with a different background color.
+It also displays a cross icon for discarding the redeemed coupon.

+The basket is always visible on the right side of the screen.

+### Selections

+Selecting products and coupons requires more space, so their respective elements live on different tabs.
+The default tab is products, as it is reasonable to assume that employees want to select those first before coupons.

+#### Products

+A searchable table displaying every product with its name and price.
+Clicking one will add it to the basket; repeatedly clicking on it will increase the amount.

+This view is only visible when its tab is selected.

+#### Coupons

+A searchable table displaying every *redeemable* coupon the user has at the moment of purchase.
+Clicking one will redeem it, adding the respective reward to the basket as a new row with a different style.
+If a coupon offers a reward for a product group, a selector for the individual product from that group will open so the employee can select the appropriate product.

+This view is only visible when its tab is selected.

+#### Product Selector

+For easy reward selection for coupons with product groups or multiple products as rewards, this modal will offer a searchable table with the products in it, from which the employee can choose the required product.
+Upon choosing, the modal will close, and the respective product will be added to the basket as a new row.

+### Redeeming

+After everything has been selected and verified, the employee clicks the *Finish* button, which will send the request to the server.
+The response will contain the coupons which have just been redeemed with the exact reward information: what product, with what discount.
+For extra ease, a modal with this information will be displayed to the employee, so they can review it once more while they add the info to the cash register.

+Clicking the *Finish* button on the modal will close it and end the checkout process, redirecting the interface to the main page.